0131 651 6444/ 07386656710 step@ed.ac.uk

 STEP EVENTS

-STEP events are free and accessible to all involved in the delivery of education for Gypsy/Traveller young people.
-Scroll through the months on the calendar and click on each event to find out more or join a live session.
+STEP events are free and accessible to all involved in the delivery of education for traditionally nomadic communities.
+Tap on each event to find out more or join a live session.

 Current Month